Eating too much sugar can give you diabetes! Myth or Fact?

 Diabetes can cause damage to the small blood vessels in the kidneys.
 It affects the normal functioning of your kidneys and increases the chances of kidney damage and also puts you at risk of developing high blood pressure.

 Chronic diabetes can damage the blood vessels in your eye causing changes in vision and in some cases even blindness.
 It also increases your chances of developing eye diseases such as cataracts and glaucoma.

 Diabetes increases your chances of developing bacterial and fungal infections that can weaken your immune system, making you prone to infections.

 Diabetes can eventually affect the blood vessels in your ear causing problems with hearing.
 In some cases, it can lead to complete hearing loss.

 Diabetes can cause sleep problems such as obstructive sleep apnea.
 It involves brief periods of pauses in breathing during your sleep.
 This can lead to a drop in the oxygen levels in your blood causing damage to your vital organs.

 Dementia is a condition that affects your cognitive function.
-Diabetes can lead to the damage of blood vessels in the brain that contributes to cognitive decline.
+Diabetes can lead to the damage of blood vessels in the brain which may contribute to cognitive decline.

 Is it Possible to Prevent Type 2 Diabetes?

-It is possible to prevent Type 2 diabetes even if you are someone with a family history of diabetes.
+It is possible to prevent Type 2 Diabetes even if you are someone with a family history of diabetes.
 By adopting a healthy lifestyle you can reduce the risk of developing diabetes.
-This includes measures such as eating healthy, staying active, maintaining an ideal weight, and regular health check-ups.
+This includes measures such as eating healthy, staying active, maintaining an ideal weight, and getting regular health check-ups.